benjymous/annotations/sandman/sandman.05.md

   This may be oblique foreshadowing; the letter D is important to background mythology surrounding Morpheus that will be developed more in later issues.

+- #### Panel 4

+  [Hermeticism](https://en.wikipedia.org/wiki/Hermeticism) is a system of beliefs based on the teachings of Hermes Trismegistus, a mythical figure who combined the aspects of the Greek god Hermes and the Egyptian god Thoth1.
+It involves topics such as magic, astrology, alchemy, and spiritual development

 ### Page 17

 > [marginThumb] ![page 17](thumbnails/sandman.05/page17.jpg)